massi1993/MCU/README.md

 From the datasheet we have chosen to use pin PA4 for the DAC (DAC1_OUT1) and pin PA5 for the ADC (ADC2_IN2).

 ![image](https://user-images.githubusercontent.com/83538787/173192289-3261a279-5553-49ec-bd6f-03b0999842cf.png)

+## 9. Project DAC-ADC with USART (folder DAC_ADC_USART) <a name="DAC-ADC-USART"></a>

+A code is sent to the DAC which then converts into an analog signal, which is converted back into a digital signal via ADC.